How to Apply

 All proposals will be considered, but preference will be given to those that address one or more of these themes and considerations.

 All Pacific University faculty are eligible to participate in the TARGET program.
+Priority, however, will be given to those who have not received a TARGET award in the past three years

-A review committee comprised of the Director for Educational Technology and Curricular Innovation, a faculty representative from the Library, and faculty representatives from the Teaching and Learning with Technology Advisory Committee will recommend proposals for final approval by the President’s Cabinet.
+A review committee comprised of the Director for Educational Technology and Curricular Innovation, a faculty representative from the Library, and faculty representatives from the Teaching and Learning with Technology Advisory Group will recommend proposals for final approval by the President’s Cabinet.
 Successful proposals will:

 - Demonstrate the significance of the projects’ contribution to student learning or engagement